-With 24 years' solid experience in handling employment law cases, Roger now supervises a team of eight lawyers, working exclusively on behalf of trade unions and their members.
+With 24 years' experience in handling employment law cases, Roger now supervises a team of lawyers, working exclusively on behalf of trade unions and their members.
 Cases range from unfair dismissal, discrimination and wages recovery to redundancy, trade union activities, contracts and, in particular, collective bargaining issues.

-Apart from running his own caseload, Roger is responsible for the day to day case management of the work of his employment rights team.
+Apart from running his own caseload, Roger is responsible for the day-to-day case management of the work of his employment rights team.
 Dedicated to furthering the rights of workers and trade unions, Roger ensures that his team is effective and efficient, delivering the best possible outcome in good time.

 With the teams handling around 500 employment law cases each year, Roger has built up an excellent relationship with the trade unions.
 Specialising in discrimination work and collective issues, Roger advises the unions on all aspects of employment law.
 Roger has primary responsibility for Unite's employment rights issues and has been involved in several landmark cases, including to the Court of Appeal.

 Roger lectures at trade union events and writes articles and commentary on employment law issues for external publications.
 Internally, he writes for Thompsons' publications such as the Labour and European Law Review.